Information Filtering via Variational Regularization for Robot Manipulation: Experiments

 \subsection{VR Improves the SNR of Backbone Feature}

-We further use the same random masking protocol to examine whether VR indeed improves the signal-to-noise ratio of the backbone features.
-As indicated by the green curves in Fig.~\ref{fig:ad-d-b}--\ref{fig:mt-s-b-p}, VR can reverse the effect of masking the entire backbone: what previously led to a performance gain now causes a performance drop.
+We further use the same masking/scaling protocol to examine whether VR indeed improves the signal-to-noise ratio of the noisy features.
+As indicated by the red curves in Fig.~\ref{fig:perf_curves}, VR can reverse the effect of masking the entire backbone or directly skipping the noisy layer: what previously led to a performance gain now causes a performance drop.
 This suggests that VR suppresses noisy components, making the features contain more useful signal.
-While the peak performance under masking after adding VR may still exceed the unmasked baseline—implying that some noise may remain—the peak gain becomes clearly smaller, further indicating that VR reduces the overall noise level in the backbone features.
+While for U-Net, the peak performance under masking after adding VR may still exceed the unmasked baseline—implying that some noise may remain—the peak gain becomes clearly smaller, further indicating that VR reduces the overall noise level in the backbone features.